microprediction/microprediction/README.md

 # The [microprediction.org](https://www.microprediction.org/) platform
 I also maintain a *live exchange* (high velocity prediction market of sorts) where distributional time-series prediction algorithms (Python, R, Julia mostly) duke it out, trying to predict future values of [streams](https://www.microprediction.org/browse_streams.html).
-But after reiterating that there is $50,000 in prediction [prizes](https://www.microprediction.com/competitions/daily) up for grabs (wow that's incredible!)
-I'll send you to the better organized [documentation](https://microprediction.github.io/microprediction/) that supercedes this README.
+But after reiterating that there is $50,000 in prediction [prizes](https://www.microprediction.com/competitions/daily) up for grabs (wow that's incredible!) and more importantly it gives clever people the opportunity to *let their algorithms help someone* without their getting in the middle.
+It remains a social experiment to determine whether that's sufficient motivation.
+You can see [examples](https://github.com/microprediction/microprediction) of what I've let loose and if you want to help, I'll send you to the better organized [documentation](https://microprediction.github.io/microprediction/) that supercedes this README.

 No?
-Okay fine.
+Prefer to read an entire page before following links.
+Totally respect that.
 TLDR:

 - I publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/stream_examples_traffic/traffic_speed.py) say, and it creates a stream (like [this stream](https://www.microprediction.org/stream_dashboard.html?stream=c2_rebalanced_30_mean) or [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall) or any from the [listing](https://www.microprediction.org/browse_streams.html)).